The five workplace disruptors: Working from home is no longer a perk

 One day, your people were in the office, sharing ideas around the coffee maker and collaborating with colleagues in a meeting room.
 The next, they were firing up their laptop at the kitchen table and screen sharing over Zoom.

 As much as people like working from home (for the most part), there is an adjustment to make as your people adapt to doing it long term.
-How can your learning and HR teams ensure that your managers have the ability to manage from a distance, maintaining employee engagement and high performance, as well as supporting your people’s wellbeing?
+How can your learning and HR teams ensure that your managers have the ability to manage from a distance, maintaining employee engagement and high performance, as well as supporting a great talent experience?

 Find out more about the remote working disruptor